 All state Medicaid programs cover community-based long-term care, which is provided at home or in a community setting.
 Programs that pay for this care are called Home and Community Based Services (HCBS) waivers because enrollees don’t have to enter a nursing home.

-Income limits: The income limit is $2,349 a month if single and $4,698 a month if married (and both spouses are applying).
-When only one spouse needs Medicaid, the income limit for single applicants applies and the state usually consider the applying spouse’s income only.
+Income limits: The income limit is $2,742 a month if single and $5,484 a month if married (and both spouses are applying).
+When only one spouse needs Medicaid, the income limit for single applicants applies and the state usually considers the applying spouse’s income only.

 Eligibility rules for Medicaid LTSS programs differ from those for other Medicaid benefits.
 Normally with Medicaid benefits, the income of both spouses is counted regardless of who is applying.
 For LTSS, only the applying spouse’s income is counted.